-STATUS PROGRESS In 2023-24, we will develop and deliver endorsed actions identified in Complete Council delivered a three-month engagement and cultural development program called 'Together in Cranebrook'.
+ACTIO N STATUS PROGRESS will develop o deliver endor actions ident In 2023-24, we will develop and deliver endorsed actions identified in Complete Council delivered a three-month engagement and cultural development program called 'Together in Cranebrook'.
 The program was promoted via letterbox drop, social media and local networks.
 Seven community organisations partnered on this program.
 Community Action Planning Approximately 510 people participated in 11 activities.
 Of these, 263 people shared their insights and aspirations for living in Cranebrook.
 Based on available data, approximately 50 people identified as First Nations and 150 were children or young people.
 Council staff are reviewing the stories and suggestions of residents and using this to draft a plan for what Council can do to make improvements and build on the strengths of the local community.
 We will bring our draft plan back to the community before we take it to the elected Councillors and ask them to support it.
-In 2023-24, we will work in partnership to deliver actions identified in the Resilient Penrith Complete Council worked with community stakeholders to produce 'Londonderry Ready', a series of emergency preparedness events and a resource including First Nations cultural knowledge of land and flood management as well as links, advice and support around access to emergency services during flood events.
+2.2.3b In 2023-24, we will work in partnership to deliver actions identified in the Resilient Penrith Complete Council worked with community stakeholders to produce 'Londonderry Ready', a series of emergency preparedness events and a resource including First Nations cultural knowledge of land and flood management as well as links, advice and support around access to emergency services during flood events.
 Action Plan.
 The Village Cafe continues to be delivered.
 In this quarter two events were delivered in Wallacia which promoted emergency preparedness for local residents.
-In 2023-24, we will develop a Community Safety Plan.
+2.2.4a In 2023-24, we will develop a Community Safety Plan.
 Complete The Community Safety Plan was endorsed in December 2023.
 This period has included year one implementation planning and recruitment of a role to assist in progressing priority actions.
 There has been significant progress to deliver on elements of this plan including the preparation of a new Safe Communities Grant Pilot as an addition to Council's Community Funding Program which is currently under review.
 A meeting of Council's Penrith Community Safety Partnership was held.
-In 2023-24, we will provide support to emergency services to prepare for and respond to emergencies.
+2.2.4b In 2023-24, we will provide support to emergency services to prepare for and respond to emergencies.
 Complete Council provided support to the SES during recent minor flooding and Council's Local Emergency Management Officer (LEMO) and Deputy LEMO continue to work closely with combat agencies in planning and preparation for emergencies at local and regional level as required.
-In 2023-24 we will deliver educational programs around responsible pet ownership.
+2.2.5α In 2023-24 we will deliver educational programs around responsible pet ownership.
 Complete Council's Rangers and Animal Services participated in the following responsible pet ownership community engagement events: TAG WAG & BAG patrols Dogs on show (community engagement).
-In total there were 70 interactions with members of the public on a deliver endorsed actions identified in Community Action Planning In 2023-24, we will work in partnership to deliver actions identified in the Resilient Penrith Action Plan.
-In 2023-24, we will develop a Community Safety Plan.
-In 2023-24, we will develop a Community Safety Plan. deliver endorsed actions identified in Community Action PlanningIn 2023-24, we will work in partnership to deliver actions identified in the Resilient Penrith Action Plan.CompleteIn 2023-24, we will develop a Community Safety Plan.CompleteIn 2023-24, we will develop a Community Safety Plan.CompleteIn 2023-24, we will develop a Community safety Plan.CompleteIn 2023-24, we will provide support to emergency services to prepare for and respond to emergencies.CompleteIn 2023-24 we will deliver educational programs around responsible petComplete
+In total there were 70 interactions with members of the public on a range of companion animal and other regulatory services.